B.U.M. Equipment: Popular culture

 Billy Ray Cyrus wore B.U.M.
 Equipment workout tanks during his concerts on his 1992 tour and was pictured in the 1991 October issue of Cosmopolitan wearing a tank from the brand.

 Jane Fonda wore a B.U.M.
 Equipment shirt in her 1992 workout video.

 Christian Slater can be seen sporting a B.U.M.
 Equipment shirt in the movie Pump Up The Volume.

 Sponsorship

 As a sportswear and casual athletic fashion brand, B.U.M. has sponsored various athletes including Laila Ali and Oscar De La Hoya.
-It was also the official off-the-rink casual wear of the LA Kings hockey team.
+It was also the official off-the-rink casual wear of the Los Angeles Kings.
 B.U.M.
 Equipment also outfitted caddies for PGA Tour events beginning in 1998.

 In 2012 B.U.M.
 Equipment participated with the Dancing with the Stars gifting suite for its 14th Season.
 Contestants from the show were able to choose items of the B.U.M.
 Equipment brand to wear during show rehearsals.